aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 times.
 This can be useful in cases where a very high accuracy (and therefore a very high level) is required, but there is not enough memory available to advance to higher `maxlevel.i`.
-However, using a relatively high `plevel.i` incurs in a overhead, because the atom assigning procedure is not as efficient when smaller tetrahedra are used.
+However, using a relatively high `plevel.i` incurs an overhead, because the atom assigning procedure is not as efficient when smaller tetrahedra are used.